Peacebern/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 using this command to not give permissions to owner and group but giving all permissons to other users chmod 753 to grant various permissions changing modes
+chmod 007 using this command to not give permissions to owner and group but giving all permissons to other users chmod 753 to grant various permissions changing modes chmod a+X * to give rights to sub directories